chtrembl/azure-cloud/petstore/15-build-logic-app-to-send-email-when-message-received-in-service-bus/README.md

 ![](images/6.png)

 Give the SAS a name.
 I am using "azurepetstore".
 You can use whichever name you would like.
-THis is where we can control permissions (Send, Receive, Listen).
+This is where we can control permissions (Send, Receive, Listen).
 Select "Create"

 You should see the following: